ColonelParrot/UltraJS/documentation/docs.md

 UltraJS uses the `f()` selector to select objects.
 It is based on CSS Selectors, and has the ability to select elements by id, class, tag name, attribute, etc,.

-For example, to select the element with the id `test,` use:
+For example, to select the element with the id `test`, use:

 ```javascript
 f('#test')